-Unlike many figures from ancient times Spartacus has a resonance down the centuries even today his name is used by anyone who purports to fight "tyranny and totalitarianism".
-Even the most right wing figures have claimed Spartacus for themselves according to The Sunday Times review by Mary Beard "When Ronald Reagan addressed the British parliament in 1982, he used Spartacus, the Roman rebel slave, as a symbol of the fight against.
-For Reagan, Spartacus stood for the struggle of western democracy against Soviet oppression”
+Strauss mixes his interpretations with useful knowledge of the history and background of the period.
+Unlike many figures from ancient times, Spartacus has a resonance down the centuries even today his name is used by anyone who purports to fight "tyranny and totalitarianism".
+Even the most right-wing figures had claimed Spartacus for themselves according to The Sunday Times review by Mary Beard "When Ronald Reagan addressed the British parliament in 1982, he used Spartacus, the Roman rebel slave, as a symbol of the fight against.
+For Reagan, Spartacus stood for the struggle of western democracy against Soviet oppression."

-However it is on the left both politically and historically that Spartacus lies.
-He was principally an egalitarian, all the loot captured from the Romans was shared amongst his troops.
+However, it is on the left both politically and historically that Spartacus lies.
+He was principally an egalitarian; all the loot captured from the Romans was shared amongst his troops.
 Karl Marx said that Spartacus inspired people in the battle against Capitalism in his words he described him as "a great general, a noble character, a genuine representative of the ancient proletariat".
-These sentiments were echoed by Vladimir Lenin co leader of the Russian Revolution.
-A hundred years earlier the great Voltaire called Spartacus's rebellion "the only just war in history".
+These sentiments were echoed by Vladimir Lenin co-leader of the Russian Revolution.
+A hundred years earlier, the great Voltaire called Spartacus's rebellion "the only just war in history".

 In an interview given to publicise the book Strauss elaborates further on the movie, Yerxa: Who was the "real" Spartacus, and how does he compare to Kirk Douglas's character in Stanley Kubrick's 1960 film?

 Strauss: "Perhaps the most surprising thing is that the Kubrick film isn't complete fiction, but offers some historical truth.
-The truth is that Spartacus really was a slave and a gladiator in Capua, Italy, and he really did lead a revolt.
+The fact is that Spartacus really was a slave and a gladiator in Capua, Italy, and he did lead a revolt.
 As the movie shows, it started in the kitchen of the gladiatorial barracks with the men using basic kitchen utensils to fight the guards and break out.
 And it's even true that Spartacus had a ladylove as he did in the movie.
 But there are some real differences as well.
 The movie Spartacus was born a slave and was the son and grandson of slaves, but the real Spartacus was born free.
-He came from Thrace, roughly equivalent with today's Bulgaria.
+He came from Thrace, roughly equivalent to today's Bulgaria.
 And far from being a lifelong opponent of Rome, he started out as an allied soldier in the Roman army.
 He fought for Rome.
 His fate, ending up as a slave and gladiator, was quite unexpected and quite unjust.
 The Romans themselves admitted that Spartacus was forced to become a gladiator even though he was innocent".

-Strauss makes clear that there is a problem writing on Spartacus and that is that the majority of evidence of the slave rebellion led by Spartacus 73BC, was written more than 100 years after the event.
+Strauss makes clear that there is a problem writing on Spartacus and that is that the majority of evidence of the slave rebellion led by Spartacus in 73BC, was written more than 100 years after the event.
 Most of this was written by Roman historians who were far from objective.
 Straus also makes clear that political issues were in play.
-Although that is not to say that some Roman historians were favourable to Spartacus, Strauss says "I was personally struck by the degree to which later Roman writers presented him as a good guy,” .“They respected him and blamed themselves for the war."
-The historian Plutarch writes "And seizing upon a defensible place, they chose three captains, of whom Spartacus was chief, a Thracian of one of the nomad tribes, and a man not only of high spirit and valiant, but in understanding, also, and in gentleness superior to his condition, and more of a Grecian than the people of his country usually are."
+Although that is not to say that some Roman historians were favourable to Spartacus, Strauss says "I was personally struck by the degree to which later Roman writers presented him as a good guy,".
+"They respected him and blamed themselves for the war."
+The historian Plutarch writes "And seizing upon a defensible place, and they chose three captains, of whom Spartacus was chief, a Thracian of one of the nomad tribes, and a man not only of high spirit and valiant, but in understanding, also, and in gentleness superior to his condition, and more of a Grecian than the people of his country usually are."

-In fact I thought Strauss could have made more use of Plutarch, in his book on Roman History, the Life of Crassus: “The insurrection of the gladiators and the devastation of Italy, commonly called the war of Spartacus, began upon this occasion.
+I thought Strauss could have made more use of Plutarch, in his book on Roman History, the Life of Crassus: writes "The insurrection of the gladiators and the devastation of Italy, commonly called the war of Spartacus, began upon this occasion.
 One Lentulus Batiatus trained up a great many gladiators in Capua, most of them Gauls and Thracians, who, not for any fault by them committed, but simply through the cruelty of their master, were kept in confinement for this object of fighting one with another.
-Two hundred of these formed a plan to escape, but being discovered, those of them who became aware of it in time to anticipate their master, being seventy-eight, got out of a cook's shop chopping-knives and spits, and made their way through the city, and lighting by the way on several wagons that were carrying gladiators' arms to another city, they seized upon them and armed themselves.
+Two hundred of these formed a plan to escape, but being discovered, those of them who became aware of it in time to anticipate their master, being seventy-eight, got out of a cook's shop chopping-knives and spits and made their way through the city, and lighting by the way on several wagons that were carrying gladiators' arms to another city, they seized upon them and armed themselves.
 And seizing upon a defensible place, they chose three captains, of whom Spartacus was chief, a Thracian of one of the nomad tribes, and a man not only of high spirit and valiant, but in understanding, also, and in gentleness superior to his condition, and more of a Grecian than the people of his country usually are."

-Another reviewer also tackled the subject of Roman historians “What preoccupied serious Roman historians, looking back to the rebellion, were two political issues.
+Beard writes "What preoccupied serious Roman historians, looking back to the rebellion, were two political issues.
 First, why did it take the Roman forces two years to crush this band of runaways and their hangers-on, as they wandered to and fro around Italy?
 (The answer must be that, to begin with, the senate underestimated the danger and sent second-rate generals with untrained armies to deal with it.)
 Second, which Roman commander ultimately gained most, in honour, prestige and career advantage, from finishing off Spartacus's uprising?
 Was it Crassus (played by Laurence Olivier in the film), who infamously crucified the defeated rebels, by the thousand, all along the Appian Way?
 Or was it Pompey the Great, who hurried back from his campaigns in Spain, and tried to rob Crassus of the credit by wiping out a stray group of runaways and claiming the victory for himself"?

 In The Spartacus War, Barry Strauss makes the point that it is neither Crassus who led the victorious war against Spartacus or Pompey who came in later came out with any credit or prestige with history both have been largely forgotten yet it is the loser Spartacus who is arguably the more famous and certainly looked up to.

 This frustration was shared by many who reviewed the book in the mainstream press one writer asked "What, for example, were Spartacus's strategic plans?
-Once he had broken out of the gladiatorial barracks at Capua, and gathered together a sizeable force of other runaways, why did he march all the way north to the Alps, then all the way back down south again?
+Once he had broken out of the gladiatorial barracks at Capua and gathered together a sizeable force of other runaways, why did he march all the way north to the Alps, then back down south again?
 Was this, as I half-suspect, aimless wandering with no game plan at all?
 Strauss is more generous, and guesses that Spartacus was let down by his followers: they took one look at the mountains they would have to cross if they were to make their way to freedom in the north, as Spartacus planned, and beat a hasty retreat".

 It was just that objectively Spartacus could not take the revolution further than he did.
-While you get to learn little of Strauss's own political leanings he has made some wayward comparisons between the rebellions which he describes as probably the most successful insurgencies in world history.
+While you get to learn little of Strauss's political leanings he has made some wayward comparisons between the rebellions which he describes as probably the most successful insurgencies in world history.
 He has also made parallels between the slave revolts American' War on Terror'.